Cloud DNS FAQ

 DNS servers are usually set up in a master-slave relationship such that failure of the master invokes the slave.
-DNS servers may also be clustered or replicated such that changes made to one DNS server are automatically propagated to other active servers.
+DNS servers might also be clustered or replicated such that changes made to one DNS server are automatically propagated to other active servers.

 Anyone who has a Rackspace Cloud account can access the Cloud DNS service.
-Existing Cloud customers will have access to the Rackspace Cloud DNS by default.
+Existing Cloud customers have access to the Rackspace Cloud DNS by default.

 Where can I find the Cloud DNS API documentation?